owlbear-rodeo/dice/docs/store.md

 Beautiful 3D dice extension for d20 based systems

-You can roll dice by selecting a style on the left of the dice popover.
+You can add dice to your dice tray by clicking one of the dice icons in the left bar.

-You can then use the quick bar to select which dice to roll.
 When you want to roll the dice simply click the Roll button.

-If you'd like more control over the roll you can expand the quick bar into a full roll dialog.

 ![roll interface](https://raw.githubusercontent.com/owlbear-rodeo/dice/main/docs/roll.jpg)